JD Spicer Zeb Solicitors Banner Image

 What is meant by ‘supply’?

-Supplying a class A drug means passing possession from one person to another.
+Supplying a Class A drug means passing possession from one person to another.
 No commercial element is needed; therefore, simply giving ecstasy tablets to a friend in a nightclub can amount to supply for the purposes of criminal charges.
 Supply also includes distributing; in a chain, each transfer between one person to another will be classed as a separate act of supply, even if the distributor receives no benefit for their actions.

-If you have been charged with conspiracy to supply a class A drug, we will examine all the evidence against you and attempt to either have the charge dismissed, or have it reduced to a lesser charge, such as possession of a controlled drug.
+If you have been charged with conspiracy to supply a Class A drug, we will examine all the evidence against you and attempt to either have the charge dismissed, or have it reduced to a lesser charge, such as possession of a controlled drug.

-No drugs need to be found on you for you to be convicted of conspiracy to supply class A drugs, which is why it is crucial to seek expert legal advice immediately.
+No drugs need to be found on you for you to be convicted of conspiracy to supply Class A drugs, which is why it is crucial to seek expert legal advice immediately.
 Often the Prosecution’s evidence is circumstantial, relying on the close relationship you have with fellow conspirators, phone calls, and social media messages, you being in certain places at key times, and audio from listening devices placed in the houses or business premises of conspirators.
-At JD Spicer Zeb Solicitors, we have the experience and expertise in criminal law required to robustly challenge circumstantial evidence, placing considerable doubt in the mind of the jury, so they are unable to convict.

 What should I do if my assets are frozen?